vsoch/gridtest/paper/paper.md

 GridTest aims to be a general tool for data scientists and research software engineers alike.
 If there is a need to create a collection of grids, regardless of being used for testing or another use case, GridTest can solve this problem.
-By way of saving to json, GridTest can generate grids without adding itself as a dependency to your code.
+By way of saving to json, GridTest can represent grids separately from code.
 By way of providing json export with interactive web reports, GridTest can be used in a continuous integration setup to generate a report for some tests or metrics of interest.
 The author had amazing fun creating this library,